Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Conclusion

 \section{Conclusion}

-\tool is a novel neuro-symbolic bottom-up conjecturing tool for the Isabelle proof assistant. \tool works by (neurally) learning analogical families of conjectures, represented as templates which are symbolically instantiated in new theories. \tool outperforms both neural baselines and a symbolic tool, QuickSpec, on test sets from Isabelle's HOL library and from its Archive of Formal Proofs, discovering 50\% of gold standard lemmas for HOL-test and 28\% for AFP-test, using deepseek-6.7b as backend.
-Prompting strategies including both type information and definitions seem to work slightly better for the deepseek backends, while only including type information was favorable for Llama-3.2, although differences are small.
-Ensembling the different strategies further improves results, showing that the different approaches, including the neural baseline, discovers slightly different conjectures.
+\tool is a novel neuro-symbolic bottom-up conjecturing tool for the Isabelle proof assistant. \tool works by (neurally) learning analogical families of conjectures, represented as templates which are symbolically instantiated in new theories.
+This approach is efficient at discovering lemmas in formalizations across a wide range of topics from Isabelle's HOL and AFP libraries. \tool outperforms fine-tuned neural baselines, symbolic tools and, on a test set including recent formalizations, also commercial models Claude Opus 4.5 and GPT-5.2.
+We demonstrate that by fine-tuning smaller models on the simpler task of template generation, good results are achievable with a modest amount of compute.

+The best-performing \tool backend (deepseek-6.7b), discovers 50\% of gold standard lemmas for HOL-test, 29\% for AFP-test and 41\% on AFP-2026.
+Ensembling different prompting strategies further improves results, showing that the different approaches discover slightly different conjectures.

-This work is a first step toward demonstrating the usability of neuro-symbolic analogical conjecturing for proof assistants on a realistic selection of theories from real formalizations in computer science, mathematics and logic, going beyond benchmark theories from high-school and undergraduate mathematics competitions.
-In the future, \tool could be integrated in a workflow supporting for example auto-formalization, especially complementing works on auto-formalization of mathematical definitions.
+This work is a first step toward demonstrating the usability of neuro-symbolic analogical conjecturing for proof assistants on a realistic selection of theories from real formalizations in computer science, mathematics, and logic, going beyond benchmark theories from high-school and undergraduate mathematics competitions.